November 06, 2018

 Making the decision to turn away Holly's new heart wasn't easy for her transplant team – but it was the right choice.
 In less than 24 hours, another heart was ready."

-"Our team showed extreme professionalism in this situation," says Dr. Sauer.
+"Our team showed extreme professionalism in this situation," the cardiologist says.
 "They walked away from a bad heart.
 And the very next day, Holly got a heart that's perfect for her."

 Honoring her donor